Email marketing is killer. It works. It’s awesome. You need to do it.

 Writing like this will earn the respect of your readers.
 You value their time.
 You give them what they need.
 They get on with their lives.

 This is where it’s time to really connect with your reader.
-It’s your opportunity to show how your product/service can provide them with real value and improve their life.
+It’s your opportunity to show how your product or service can provide them with real value and improve their life.

 Remember, the point here is to gain their attention and build some initial rapport.
 You’re just looking to warm them up to advance them through the sales funnel.